joannamorris/lab_website/content/info/unityGlobusTutorial.md

 <!--more-->

 Please note that in order to access the data stored on Unity, you'll need to request affiliate access to URI and be added to the lab's directory.
-Talk to Joanna or Emma for help with these steps!
+Talk to Joanna for help with these steps!

+#### What is Unity?
+What is Globus?

+URI’s Unity system is their *High Performance Computing* (HPC) cluster.
+It’s a network of many computers (“nodes”) working together.

+HPC refers to powerful servers or clusters designed for large-scale data analysis — like EEG or ERP processing — that would overwhelm a regular laptop.

+Researchers use it to run jobs, store big datasets, and transfer files efficiently.

+Each researcher gets a user account and a workspace directory (/work/pi_joanna_morris_uri_edu/…).

+When you use Globus, you’re transferring files to and from the storage area of that HPC system.

+In sum, Unity is URI’s HPC cluster, and Globus is the web-based tool we use for transferring files to/from Unity’s storage.

 #### General Access